 © Copyright 2018 Beacon Foundation Inc.

 Beacon Foundation respectfully acknowledges the homelands of all Aboriginal and Torres Strait Islander peoples.
-We pay our respects to their Elders; past, present and emerging.
+We wish to acknowledge the Tradition Custodians of the lands where we meet and work in our offices across Australia.
+We pay our respects to Elders; past, present and emerging.